I provide the following services to solicitors:

 In addition, experience shows that fraud investigators frequently lack good knowledge of benefit entitlement while actual and notional entitlement issues are often overlooked by benefit decision makers.
 The exception appears to be when the entitlement and overpaid amounts are assessed correctly.

 How many people have been wrongly convicted of benefit fraud or have been given excessive sentences because evidence about fraudulently overpaid benefit is not correct?
+One cannot rely on judges, defence or prosecution lawyers to get it right; they rarely understand the law on social security entitlement.

 I have a practise checklist for use in benefit fraud matters.
 I used to make it freely available on this website but unfortunately some people (including fraud investigators!) downloaded it without permission and breached my copyright.
 If you would like a copy, please contact me.